TrenMA/trenma.github.io/_pages/about.md

 *with Po-Hsuan Hsu, Ioannis Kyriakou, Georgios Sermpinis*

-*(Accepted, Journal of Financial and Quantitative Analysis)*
+*(Forthcoming, Journal of Financial and Quantitative Analysis)*

+**Conditional Tests for the Profitability of Technical Analysis in Currency Trading and Its Economic Fundamentals** [Paper](/files/pdf/Conditional Tests for the Profitability of Technical Analysis in Currency Trading and Its Economic Fundamentals.pdf){: .btn--research}
+{: style="text-align: justify"}

+*with Ilias Filippou, Po-Hsuan Hsu, Georgios Sermpinis, Mark P. Taylor*

 **Picking Hedge Funds with High Confidence** [Paper](/files/pdf/Picking_Hedge_Funds_with_High_Confidence.pdf){: .btn--research}

 *with Po-Hsuan Hsu, Ioannis Psaradellis, Georgios Sermpinis*

-**Informative Covariates, Data Snooping, and Profitability of Technical Analysis in Currency Trading** {: style="text-align: justify"}

-*with Ilias Filippou, Po-Hsuan Hsu, Georgios Sermpinis, Mark P. Taylor*

-*(A draft will be available soon)*

 **Chartists against the Machine: FX Technical Trading via Machine Learning**